 Most importantly in time Mobirise Free Website Builder came to be more than just a software solution – it became a community.
 The development team listened to what the users needed and had to say and provided bit by bit – something valuable in every sub version.

-So today I’m proud and excited to be one of the hundreds of users greeting the next step in this ascending path – the Mobirise version 3!
+So today I’m proud and excited to be one of the hundreds of users of the online website builder greeting the next step in this ascending path – the Mobirise version 3!
 Novelty, speed, stability, flexibility, reliability – these are just some of the words that come to my mind trying to describe it.
 But why you may ask I’m speaking so passionate about this program – I’ll tell you - I’ve used it multiple times creating real websites for real people I aid standing up from the crowd and it never let me down – not even once.
 That’s why it’s my favorite and main web design tool.

 In this article we’ll dive into the deep with the new Mobirise 3 version and the theme with the same name introduced there.
 We’ll explore the newly added features – nevertheless 3.0 came just a week after the previous 2.14 version there is a lot of new in it to see.
 We’ll discuss the amazing flexibility the native blocks provide, look over the multiple different functional uses a single block can have and since it’s part of the human nature to always want more and more I’m going to share with you some “Just add water” Copy/Paste CSS snippets giving you new dimensions of control to the predefined elements.
 Some of these literally turn the blocks around – we’ll observe what will come out of that.
 All of this entirely preserving the Mobirise Builder visual editing capabilities and without breaking the code.
 Furthermore we’ll explore some HTML and CSS snippets and techniques giving us even more functionality showcasing our content.
 And all of this is possible because of the great new development environment provided to us free by Mobirise Builder 3.